gaurav-S8/rl_tictactoe/README.md

   <b>Left:</b> Before reward shaping &nbsp;&nbsp; | &nbsp;&nbsp; <b>Right:</b> After reward shaping
 </p>

+**Example Heatmap Interpretation (Before, State 2 — XXXX1XXXX):**
+In this state, the center cell (index 4) is already filled, so it has no Q-value and appears highlighted differently (pink).
+The remaining cells show the agent’s expected rewards for playing there; higher values indicate more promising moves.
+Here, the top-right and right-middle cells (indices 2 and 5) have the highest Q-values (~1.3 and ~1.1), meaning the agent considers them the best choices.
+Lower-valued squares (~0.7–0.9) reflect moves the agent expects to be weaker or less advantageous.

 ## Files Included

 - `RL-TicTacToe.ipynb` — main notebook with training, evaluation, and visualizations